compound-finance/comet/docs/README.md

 ### Get Borrow Liquidity

-This function returns the amount of base asset that is presently borrowable by an account as an integer scaled up by `10 ^ 8`.
+This function returns the amount of base asset in USD that is presently borrowable by an account as an integer scaled up by `10 ^ 8`.
 If the returned value is negative, the account is not allowed to borrow any more from the protocol until more collateral is supplied or there is repayment such that the account's borrow liquidity becomes positive.
 A negative borrow liquidity does not necessarily imply that the account is presently liquidatable (see *[isLiquidatable](#liquidatable-accounts)* function).

 #### Comet